-Rajasthan RBSE 12th Arts results 2018: When and where to check
+RBSE 12th Arts results 2018 declared: Check BSER result at rajresults.nic.in

-RBSE 12th Arts results 2018: Rajasthan Board of Secondary Education will declare the results of Class 12 examination tomorrow, June 1.
+RBSE 12th Arts results 2018: The Rajasthan Board of Secondary Education, Ajmer has declared the results of Class 12 examination today, on June 1.
 Around 5,37,000 candidates who had appeared for this Class 12 (Arts) examination this year can check the results through official websites rajeduboard.rajasthan.gov.in, rajresults.nic.in.
-Rajendra Gupta, spokesperson, RBSE said that the results of class 12 examination will be available on the websites at 6:15 pm
+Rajendra Gupta, spokesperson, RBSE said that the results of Class 12 examination will be available on the websites from 6:15 pm onwards.
+88.92 percent students cleared the examination successfully.
+This year, girls have outperformed boys.
+The pass percentage of girls is 91.46, while the boys secured a pass percentage of 86.67.

 Due to heavy traffic, if the websites go slow, the students can check the results through examresults.net, indiaresults.com.
 To check their marks, candidates have to visit the official websites and enter their roll number to view their scores.
 The candidates can also avail their marks through SMS.